nus-cs2103-AY2122S1/ip/docs/README.md

 ### `event` - Adds new Event

 Adds a new event to the task list.
+Event must contain a non-empty description.

 Example of usage: